Apollo Crews

 Sesugh Isaac Uhaa (born August 22, 1987) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Apollo Crews.
+He is performing as a freelancer under the ring name Uhaa Nation.
+He is best known for his tenure in WWE under the ring name Apollo Crews.

 Uhaa started his career in 2009, first working under the ring name Uhaa Nation, and made his breakthrough in 2011, when he was signed by the Dragon Gate USA promotion, which also led to him making his first trip to Japan to work for Dragon Gate.